jeevanjacob55/PYTHON-PROJECTS---intermediate/readme.md

 9. [Tinder-Auto-Swiping](./tinder-swipe-bot/) ->  Tinder auto-swipe bot using Selenium and Facebook login, fully automated swiping with pop-up handling.No need for you to swipe.

+10. [Instagram Follower Bot](./instagrambot/) ->An Instagram bot that logs in, scrapes followers from a target account, and follows them using Selenium.